Windows OS Hub

 Get-Package - Powershell: Export List of apps

-The command returns several classes of programs installed through the different providers (ProviderName).
+The command returns a list of programs installed through the different providers (ProviderName).
 You can display a list of providers on a computer as follows:

 Get-PackageProvider